Director, 2014-15: Jeffrey Schwinefus (Chemistry), physical and biophysical chemistry

 Students are encouraged to consult with their advisor and the program director about the appropriate physics and mathematical sequences for their interests as well as appropriate complementary courses.

 Participation in an experimentally-based research experience or employment that takes biomolecular sciences beyond the traditional classroom is required of each concentrator.
 This can occur either on or off campus.
 This activity must be pre-approved by the Biomolecular Science Committee and be supported after the fact by a letter from a supervisor.

 A quarter-credit course devoted to a broad study of the field of biomolecular science through the reading and discussion of primary and secondary literature across the field.
-Through exploration of the breadth of the field, biomolecular science concentrators plan their own 300-level course structure.
+Through exploration of the breadth of the field, biomolecular science concentrators plan their own level III course structure.
 While required of all biomolecular science concentrators, this course is open to all interested students.
 P/N only.
-Prerequisite: either Biology 125, Chemistry 125 or Chemistry/Biology 125, or the equivalent.
+Prerequisite: BIO 125, CHEM 125, or CH/BI 125, or the equivalent.
 Offered annually in the spring semester.

 298 Independent Study